bgavran/autodiff/README.md

 __The cool part:__

-To get the gradient of some computational graph with respect to some variable, `Grad` module is used.
+Backpropagation is a higher-order function that maps one computational graph to another - the graph of the derivative.
-Grad is a *dynamically created Module*: it creates a new DAG based on the input node and the w.r.t. node.
+It doesn't use the information about derivatives at all, it's a function only of the graph structure!
-Since Grad is a Module and Module is inheriting from Node, it is possible to take the gradient of the gradient of a computational graph, and so on.
+Since it dynamically creates computational graphs, you can take the gradient of the gradient at no extra cost!

-Update: the last commit requires some description in the last two paragraphs to be corrected.
-For now, `grad` is not a `Module` and the `Module` changed a bit, but everything still works and the code is more elegant.
+This is in contrast as to how backpropagation is usually presented and its inner mechanisms obscured with the many linear algebra operations.

 ## Side note - what are really the first principles of learning mechanisms?